paketo-buildpacks/full-builder/README.md

 ## `paketobuildpacks/builder:full`

-This builder uses an Ubuntu bionic base image with buildpacks for Java, .NET Core, NodeJS, Go, PHP, Ruby, Apache HTTPD, NGINX and Procfile.
+This builder uses the [Paketo Full Stack](https://github.com/paketo-buildpacks/full-stack-release) (an Ubuntu bionic base image) with buildpacks for Java, .NET
+Core, NodeJS, Go, PHP, Ruby, Apache HTTPD, NGINX and Procfile.

 To see which versions of build and run images, buildpacks, and the lifecycle